quicwg/base-drafts/draft-ietf-quic-recovery.md

 data has been received from the client.

-Because the server could be blocked until more packets are received, the client MUST ensure that the retransmission timer is set if the client does not yet have 1-RTT keys.
-If the probe timer expires before the client has 1-RTT keys, it is possible that the client may not have any crypto data to retransmit.
-However, the client MUST send a new packet, containing only PADDING frames if necessary, to allow the server to continue sending data.
+Because the server could be blocked until more packets are received, the client MUST ensure that the retransmission timer is set if the client has not received an ACK in a Handshake packet or does not yet have 1-RTT keys.
+If the probe timer expires and the client does not have any crypto data to retransmit it MUST send a packet, containing only PADDING frames if necessary, to allow the server to continue sending data.
 If Handshake keys are available to the client, it MUST send a Handshake packet, and otherwise it MUST send an Initial packet in a UDP datagram of at least 1200 bytes.

 Because Initial packets containing only PADDING do not elicit an acknowledgement, they may never be acknowledged, but they are removed from